 Building a design-driven culture takes time, but there are some essential elements that all design-led organizations share.

 Kristian also strongly advocates for companies to have some type of ‘head of design’ role that oversees all design in the company, from brand communications to marketing, events, and digital product and service design.
 This role can help ensure that all design work adheres to an overarching design vision and language and maintain consistency across all channels and departments.

 Did you know that some of the most successful companies in the world are design-driven brands?
 Here’s a list of a few popular design-driven companies and their design philosophies.

 Design thinking is more than a process, department or role.
 It’s a philosophy that can (and arguably should) drive every action inside a company.
-It’s also centered around one critical stakeholder: your customer.
+It’s also centred around one critical stakeholder: your customer.
 Don’t assume that you know what they think or feel.
 Instead, gather insights, observe them, talk to them and use those insights to build products, experiences, and processes that will make their lives better.

 If you’re looking for strategic design support for your next marketing campaign, you should check out our Campaigns and Concepts service.
 Through this offer, we’ll work closely with your team to develop creative concepts that will drive growth for your brand and serve your customers needs and goals.
 From large 360 campaigns to bespoke content solutions, our creative team can handle it all and is always available to support you.